haojiwu/flickr-to-google-photos/README.md

 - (Optional) [Docker Desktop](https://www.docker.com/) for Dokcer deployment

 ## Prerequisites
-- Your own Flickr app credential
+- Your own Flickr app with key and secret
   1. Create an app with any name in https://www.flickr.com/services/apps/create/noncommercial.
 After submitting, you will get **key** and **secret**.
   2. Click **Edit auth flow for this app** and update **Callback URL** with `https://localhost:8443/flickr/auth/complete`.
-- Your own Google App credential
+- Your own Google app with client id and client secret
   1. Create or config your Google project with Google Photos Library API.
 You can find more detailed instructions in https://developers.google.com/photos/library/guides/get-started.
   2. Update **Authorized redirect URI** with `https://localhost:8443/google/auth/complete`.
 - JDK 1.8+ and Maven 3.3+ installed if you will develop and deploy in the local environment.